Linuxfabrik/lfops/roles/icingaweb2_module_generictts/README.md

 `icingaweb2_module_generictts__url`

-* The URL from where to download the IcingaWeb2 GenericTTS Module.
+* The URL from which the module tarball is downloaded.
+Override only if you mirror the upstream GitHub release elsewhere.
 * Type: String.
 * Default: `'https://github.com/Icinga/icingaweb2-module-generictts/archive/{{ icingaweb2_module_generictts__version }}.tar.gz'`